yannik995/docker-dashd/README.md

 -------

 Original work by Kyle Manna [https://github.com/kylemanna/docker-bitcoind](https://github.com/kylemanna/docker-bitcoind).
-Modified to use Dash Core instead of Bitcoin Core.
+Modified by Holger Schinzel to use Dash Core instead of Bitcoin Core.
+Modified to use Pivx Core instead of Bitcoin Core.